The Indigenous Youth, Art, and Water Initiative

 The Indigenous Water Allyship is co-designed and implemented with, by and for First Nations, Métis and Inuit youth and their communities from 2023 to 2030.

-Its first phase, led by CIER, empowers Indigenous youth to express their voice and vision around water-related challenges through social art and community-based approaches.
+The initiatives’ first phase empowers Indigenous youth to express their voice and vision around water-related challenges through social art and community-based approaches.
 The second phase is to develop a long-term program to improve living conditions and health in First Nations, Métis and Inuit communities in Canada through increased knowledge, leadership, and equitable access to safe water.

 For more information contact: [email protected] / [email protected]